nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/read_the_docs.md

 * source/index.rst
 * source/images/

-All this files should be copied from [https://github.com/nbayer2020/ReadtheDocs-files](https://github.com/nbayer2020/ReadtheDocs-files)
+All this files should be copied from this [Repository](https://github.com/nbayer2020/ReadtheDocs-files)

 ## Create an account in ReadtheDocs